 Staying Happy and Safe on the Slopes

-1. The skier in front has the right of way-This rule is often one of the hardest to adhere to and understand.
+1. The skier in front has the right of way.
+This rule is often one of the hardest to adhere to and understand.
 Though you may be in control while the person in front of you is skiing erratically, it is your responsibility as the skier in back to react to what happens in front of you.
-In the case of a collision, no matter who cut who off, the skier in back is always the responsible party. www.skiing.com says "Whether you're crossing a trail, making a turn, or stopping, remember that it is your responsibility to avoid the skier in front of you."
+In the case of a collision, no matter who cut who off, the skier in back is always the responsible party.

-2. Help others who need it- Everyone has a yard sale now or then...skis everywhere, poles 50 yards up the trail and it always seems like you've swallowed more than you thought possible.
-If you're a passer-by, assess the debris field and help!
-It's always nice to help someone out so they don't have to hike back up to retrieve their gear.
+2. Help others who need it.
+Everyone has a “yard sale” now or then…skis everywhere, poles 50 yards up the trail, and it always seems like you’ve swallowed more snow than you thought possible.
+If you’re a passer-by, assess the debris field and help.
+It’s always nice lend a hand so the downed skiier doesn’t have to hike back up to retrieve their gear.

-3. No skiing on closed trails- This is never OK.
-Trails are closed for a reason, and cutting a trail will most likely lead to being placed in a spot or position that is not enjoyable and it can even result in your ticket or season pass being taken away.
-If skiing in the west, mind the ski area boundaries-- cliffs, avalanches and other not so fun features may lurk on the other side.
-If in the east, there's a good chance the trail that is closed hasn't had snow made on it yet, or it may just be a bad day to ski it.
-The ropes are put up for skier's safety and to maintain trails so stay within them please.
-While in your mind it may be an epic duck and run into an out of bounds adventure, in reality it probably won't be.
-Stay on piste (on trail)!
+3. No skiing on closed trails.
+This is never okay—always respect trail restrictions and other official instructions.
+Trails are closed for a reason, and cutting a trail will most likely lead to finding yourself in a spot that isn’t fit for skiing, putting you, and anyone fixing the trail, at risk.
+It can also result in your ticket or season pass being taken away.
+If skiing in the west, mind the ski area boundaries—cliffs, avalanches, and other not-so-fun features may lurk on the other side.
+If skiing in the east, there’s a good chance the trail that is closed hasn’t had snow made on it yet, or it may just be a bad day to ski it.
+It’s unlikely the mountain is withholding great skiing from you, at least not without excellent reason!
+The ropes are put up for skier’s safety and to maintain trails, so please, stay within them.
+Stay “on piste” (read: on trail)!

-4. Lift line cutting- Line cutting anywhere is just plain old bad manners.
+4. Lift line cutting.
+Line cutting anywhere is just plain ol’ bad manners.
 Everyone wants to ski, but we all have to wait at some point.
 Be patient and your turn will come!

-5. Speed control- The experts at www.skiing.com say "If you want to ski fast, make sure you do it in control and use common sense to judge the situation – is a crowded beginner trail really the right place to test how well your new skis handle speed?
-There is a time and a place for skiing fast, and the best place might be a NASTAR course or your ski resort’s designated trails."
-If you're looking to find a race course, make sure it's designated for the public.
-Jumping into any race course you see could end badly when the racer just around the corner comes flying.
-Be aware of where you are and what's around you.
-It's fine to let your skis rip, but make sure you're in the best place for it.
+5. Speed control.
+The experts at www.skiing.com say, “If you want to ski fast, make sure you do it in control and use common sense to judge the situation—is a crowded beginner trail really the right place to test how well your new skis handle speed?
+There is a time and a place for skiing fast, and the best place might be a NASTAR course or your ski resort’s designated trails.”
+If you’re looking to find a race course, make sure it’s designated for the public.
+Jumping into any race course you see could end badly when the racer just up the hill comes flying around the bend.
+Remember the golden rule—be aware of where you are and what’s around you.
+It’s fine to let your skis rip, but make sure you’re in the best place for it.

-6. Be aware of lessons- Everyone was a new skier once, it's tough enough to learn a new sport but it's especially hard when people go whizzing by you.
-Most lessons are in a slow ski zone anyway, just be aware of who's around before you let your skis run.
+6. Be aware of lessons.
+Everyone was a new skier once.
+It’s tough enough to learn a new sport, but it’s especially hard when people go whizzing by you.
+Most lessons are in a slow ski zone, but it’s still smart to be aware of who’s around before you let your skis run—that golden rule again!

-8. Lunchtime- The same goes for lunchtime and getting dressed.
+8. Lunchtime.
+The same goes for lunchtime and getting dressed.
 On a busy day or weekend the lodge can be a crazy place.
-Often there's not much room to breathe let alone eat or put your boots on, if you have extra space at your table share it!
-You may meet a new friend!
+Often there’s not much room to breathe let alone eat or take your boots on or off.
+So if you have extra space at your table, share it!
+Who knows, you may meet a new friend!

-9. Chairlift/gondola etiquette- Everyone's had one...the awkward gondola ride.
-Though you can't control the others around you, the best way to have a friendly ride is just to be polite yourself and hope the other riders follow suit.
-Nothing is more awkward than trying to ignore the other people riding with you, so give them a hello or some sort of acknowledgment as you get in, your ride will be more enjoyable and they might even give you tips on where to ski.
+9. Chairlift and gondola etiquette.
+Everyone’s had one…the awkward gondola ride.
+Though you can’t control the others around you, the best way to have a friendly ride is just to be polite yourself and hope the other riders follow suit.
+Nothing is more awkward than trying to ignore the other people riding with you, so give them a hello or some sort of acknowledgment as you get in.
+Your ride will be more enjoyable and they might even give you tips on where to ski.
 The biggest no-no for gondola and chairlift rides is smoking!
-Be courteous, in that small a space no one wants to breathe in cigarette smoke.
-One more helpful tip- warn the other riders before you put the bar down on the chairlift.
+Be courteous: In that small a space no one wants to breathe in cigarette smoke.
+One more helpful tip: Warn the other riders before you put the bar down on the chairlift.
 No one wants to get hit in the head!

 No friends on a powder day!